-In the fourth quarter of 2020, one survey indicated that from 14 to 23 million Americans were planning to moveto a new location given the increased availability of remote work.
+In the fourth quarter of 2020, one survey indicated that from 14 to 23 million Americans were planning to move to a new location given the increased availability of remote work.

-Where is the talent going?
+Where is the talent moving for remote work?

 In a nutshell: to locations that offer more affordable living, and often fall on the lower end of the list of populous metros across the US.
 In fact, studies on population migration during the pandemic, indicate an increase of residents relocating to mid-sized locations (like Louisville, KY and Tulsa, OK for example).

 With a quick search, you can find just about any statistic: which states are best for standard of living for remote work or which states have the most affordable housing for remote work and so on and so on.
 To be perfectly honest, there’s not a perfect consensus of data.
 However, we have found consistently that the states that post the majority of the remote job opportunities are Florida, California, New York, rounded out by Texas and Illinois.
 Other research suggests that the New England region is also a strong location.

 What lines of work support the idea of remote work and being able to work from anywhere?

 It’s no surprise that most jobs that don’t require regular face-to-face interaction and can be easily managed using a computer, the phone and an Internet connection are fair game for remote work from anywhere.
 Industries seeing the biggest rise in remote work include:

 - Accounting and Finance

 Indeed reported that job listings with a remote work option increased to 6.9% this February, up from 2.9% from January 2020, just prior to the initial work-from-home mandates borne from the COVID-19 pandemic.
 Even as we begin to return to the office a year later, working remotely is still an option, contributing to the talent workforce moving for remote work.